 During the interview process, take only job related notes that support reasons for hire and non-hire documentation.
 No opinions about candidates should be written and refrain from physical descriptions (e.g. clothing, age, color, height, accent, etc.).
 All notes and e-mails can be viewed via a FOIA (Freedom of Information Act) request.
 Notes are turned in to HR and kept with the hiring packet.

 The committee will be required to provide reasons of non-selection for candidates who were not hired.
 These reasons should be related to the "Requirements and the Desirables" of the position description.
 If Equal Opportunity Compliance finds the reason to be too general, the applicant will be sent back in the workflow with an email request for more information.

 Face-to-face interactions allow for more fluid communication.
 Don't shy away from using Zoom, Google Meet, or a similar video conferencing software for your interviews.
 If the committee would like to record the interview, candidates must agree to be recorded, without pressure, and will need to know how the recording will be used.
 Also recording must be equally applied to all interviews.

 Prior to starting the Phone or Video Conference Interview, make sure that all members of the search committee are familiar with what constitutes an inappropriate inquiry.

 Determine Who to Invite to an Initial Interview

 When scheduling interviews, committees should attempt to contact applicants at least two times before removing them from consideration.
-It is also recommended that more than one method be used to contact applicants if an applicant does not respond (email and phone).
-Please document how many attempts were made to contact an applicant and what methods of communication were used.
+Please document how many attempts were made to contact an applicant and what method of communication was used.
 In a compliance audit, the OFCCP would expect to see that applicants were given ample opportunity to respond.